Internships and Volunteer Opportunities

 What is the role of a DCYF intern or volunteer?

-All DCYF programs can benefit from the participation of interns/volunteers and community organizations.
-Interns/volunteers can increase the Agency's capacity to serve their clients.
+All DCYF programs can benefit from interns, volunteers, and community organizations.
+They can increase the agency's capacity to serve their clients, help offices work on local priorities, and support staff.

-The student intern/volunteer is not a replacement or substitute for paid staff but enhances the services of the agency and symbolizes community participation.
-The student intern/volunteer may be reimbursed for any expenses that were necessary for them to complete their tasks.
+The student intern or volunteer is not a substitute for paid staff but enhances the services of the agency and shows community partnership.
+They may be paid back for things they buy that are necessary to complete their tasks.

-What are the different types of child welfare programs I can support as an intern or volunteer?
+What are the different types of programs I can support as an intern or volunteer?

-DCYF Child Welfare has a number of programs to help children, youth, and families.
+DCYF Child Welfare has many programs to help children, youth, and families.
 These programs include:

-Yes, every intern or volunteer is required to submit and pass a background check to have authorized unsupervised access to vulnerable clients.
+Yes, every intern or volunteer must submit and pass a background check to work with vulnerable clients.

-Once we have identified where you will intern or volunteer you will be asked to submit an online background check, this can take up to two weeks to get the results.
+Once we’ve decided where you will intern or volunteer, you will be asked to submit an online background check.
+This can take up to two weeks to get the results.
 Your local child welfare supervisor will keep you informed.
-You will need to have PASS on your background check prior to starting your internship or volunteering service.
+You will need to have PASS on your background check before you can intern or volunteer.

 What is the role of a volunteer driver?

-Volunteer drivers are trusted with transporting children to family time visits and other places for treatment related needs.
+Volunteer drivers take children to their family time visits and other places for treatment related needs.
 They are responsible for having a safe driving record, for following agency policies, and reporting directly to the regional or local office volunteer coordinator.

 Who should I contact if I have questions?